-The coordinate plane definition is as follows: A coordinate plane, also known as a rectangular coordinate plane grid, is a two-dimensional plane formed by the intersection of a vertical line called Y-axis and a horizontal line called X-axis.
+The coordinate plane definition is as follows: A coordinate plane, also known as a rectangular coordinate plane grid, is a two-dimensional plane formed by the intersection of a vertical line called the Y-axis and a horizontal line called the X-axis.

 - First quadrant: x > 0, y > 0

 - Second quadrant: x < 0, y > 0

 - Third quadrant: x < 0, y < 0

 - Fourth quadrant: x > 0, y < 0

 Now that we are already familiar with the coordinate plane and its parts, let's discuss how to identify points on a coordinate plane.
 To locate a point on the coordinate plane, follow the steps given below: